Astronaut: Definition

+The word "astronaut" is sometimes used in a strictly defined sense, such as in the United States, where it is a designated term used by three agencies: NASA, the Federal Aviation Administration, and the military, with slightly different criteria for each.
+NASA and the military only use the term for their own employees who meet specific criteria.
+In Europe, the European Astronaut Corps calls graduates of their training program "ESA astronauts", being "active ESA staff having successfully completed Basic Astronaut training recognised by ESA or who have participated in a mission to space".
+People who have completed this training are generally described as astronauts in the press, and the Collins and Cambridge English Dictionaries define "astronaut" as people who are trained to fly in a spacecraft.

-The criteria for what constitutes human spaceflight vary, with some focus on the point where the atmosphere becomes so thin that centrifugal force, rather than aerodynamic force, carries a significant portion of the weight of the flight object.
+In addition, the criteria for what constitutes human spaceflight vary, with some focus on the point where the atmosphere becomes so thin that centrifugal force, rather than aerodynamic force, carries a significant portion of the weight of the flight object.
 The Fédération Aéronautique Internationale (FAI) Sporting Code for astronautics recognizes only flights that exceed the Kármán line, at an altitude of 100 km.
 In the United States, professional, military, and commercial astronauts who travel above an altitude of 80 km are awarded astronaut wings.

-As of 17 November 2016, 552 people from 36 countries have reached 100 km or more in altitude, of whom 549 reached low Earth orbit or beyond.

-Of these, 24 people have traveled beyond low Earth orbit, either to lunar orbit, the lunar surface, or, in one case, a loop around the Moon.
-(Note: Apollo 13 had to abort an intended lunar landing, and looped around the Moon to return its three astronauts to Earth.)
-Three of the 24—Jim Lovell, John Young and Eugene Cernan—did so twice.
+As of 22 May 2026, 781 people from 55 countries have reached 100 km or more in altitude.
+Of these, 28 people, all but Canadian Jeremy Hansen from the United States, have traveled beyond low Earth orbit, with three of them—Jim Lovell, John Young and Eugene Cernan—doing so twice.
+There have been ten crewed missions beyond low Earth orbit: Apollo 8 and Apollo 10 orbited the Moon without landing, Apollos 11–12 and 14–17 landed on the Moon, and Apollo 13 and Artemis II looped around the Moon.

-As of 17 November 2016, under the U.S. definition, 558 people qualify as having reached space, above 50 mi altitude.
+As of 8 November 2023, 676 humans had flown to space under the U.S. definition.
 Of eight X-15 pilots who exceeded 50 mi in altitude, only one, Joseph A. Walker, exceeded 100 kilometers (about 62.1 miles) and he did it two times, becoming the first person in space twice.
 Space travelers have spent over 41,790 man-days (114.5-man-years) in space, including over 100 astronaut-days of spacewalks.
-As of 2024, the man with the longest cumulative time in space is Oleg Kononenko, who has spent over 1100 days in space.
-Peggy A. Whitson holds the record for the most time in space by a woman, at 675 days.
+As of 2026, the man with the longest cumulative time in space is Oleg Kononenko, who has spent over 1100 days in space.
+Peggy A. Whitson holds the record for the most time in space by a woman, at 695 days.